 For us sustainable design is not about form or features, as much as it is about how well it addresses the terroir we build in.
 Terroir is a french word used in the wine industry, describing the unique aspects of a place that influence and shape the wine made from it.
 At Synthesis Studio we bring together all these elements combined with our clients aspirations and rituals in creating the physical form.

 At Synthesis Studio we don’t bound ourselves to a specific style and materials.
 Contemporary by nature we like to also experiment with different building materials, construction methods and technologies, such as straw-bale, earth, shipping containers and more.

 Barbora is a founding partner at Synthesis Studio.
-She has over 10 years experience in building industry primarily focusing on domestic architecture in the Sydney Metropolitan areas.
+She has over 10 years experience in building industry primarily focusing on domestic building design in the Sydney Metropolitan areas.

 She has been involved with a number of mainly residential projects from the appraisal through design development to construction.
 Barbora has a good track record of negotiating with authorities and has a thorough understanding of the legislation and it’s integration with the building development.